Varsha-Verma/git/Git_Interview_Questions.md

 Answer:
 - ```git branch --merged``` helps to get the list of the branches that have been merged into the current branch.
 Note: ```git branch --no-merged``` lists the branches that have not been merged to the current branch.

+### Q. How might you fix a messed up submit?
+Answer: To fix any messed up commit, you will utilize the order ```"git commit?correct"``` By running this direction, you can set the wrecked commit message in the editor.

+On the command line, navigate to the repository that contains the commit you want to amend.
+Type git commit --amend and press Enter.
+In your text editor, edit the commit message, and save the commit.

 ### Q. How will you resolve conflict in Git?
 Answer: